n3o59hf/AoC2021/readme.md

 Inputs are usually defined in input files in `src/main/resources/` (`i{nn}.txt` wheren `{nn}` is 0-padded day number).

 To run all, use `./gradlew run` (or `gradlew.bat run` on Windows)

+To compile native image using GraalVM, run `nativeCompile` task.
+Result will be placed in `build/native/nativeCompile/`